 Amazon SNS offers 4 key benefits including:

 The Amazon SNS service stores its messages in cross availability zones across AWS regions.
 As a result, each message is now available across multiple regions at the same time – thus providing high reliability.
-Additionally, Amazon Web Service (AWS) has a global network of data centres that allows publishers to send messages at any time.
+Additionally, Amazon Web Service (AWS) has a global network of data centers that allows publishers to send messages at any time.

 Amazon SNS also supports messaging on all AWS endpoints including Amazon SQS and AWS Lambda.
 In case the subscriber endpoint is not supported, the SNS service retries message delivery and can move its messages to dead-letter queries (or DLQ).